Prisoners Abroad: Support for families

-Each year Prisoners Abroad provides assistance to more than 2,000 family members.
+Each year Prisoners Abroad provides assistance to more than 1,500 family members.
 This includes one-to-one support via a helpline, a private online network for family members, as well as hosting family support groups around the country and arranging overseas visits.

 Resettlement

 Prisoners Abroad's work also extends to a resettlement service that supports those who return to the UK; they find them somewhere to stay, provide grants for food and travel, and help them take the vital steps to a new life.
-Each year they supporting around 300 people on return to the UK.
+Each year they support around 300 people on return to the UK.

 Awards and patrons

 In 2007 Prisoners Abroad was awarded the Longford Prize, awarded annually by the Longford Trust to "recognise the contribution of an individual, group or organisation working in the area of penal or social reform who/which has shown outstanding qualities of humanity, courage, persistence and originality".

 In 2008 Prisoners Abroad were shortlisted for the Justice Awards and the Andy Ludlow London Homelessness Awards.

 In 2010 Prisoners Abroad won the Guardian Public Service Awards, Carers, Families and Communities.

 In 2012 Prisoners Abroad were shortlisted for the Charity Times' Charity of the Year (£1m - £10m) and Charity Principal of the Year.

 In 2017 Prisoners Abroad's Resettlement Service was awarded second prize in the London Homelessness Awards.

-Prominent patrons include the Archbishop of Westminster, Sir David Wootton, Dame Harriet Walter, Jon Snow, John Walters, Bishop James Langstaff, Dominic Grieve QC and Lord Ramsbotham.
+Prominent patrons include the Archbishop of Westminster, Cardinal Vincent Nichols; Sir Ephraim Mirvis; the Right Reverend Rachel Treweek; Sir David Wootton; Jon Snow; Dominic Grieve QC; Kit de Waal; and Dame Harriet Walter.
+Dame Harriet read the BBC Radio 4 Appeal for Prisoners Abroad in July 2023.